What is risk?

 This then raises the question of “who is Clever Logger?”
 For that, all we can answer is “we have been in business since 2000, have tens of thousands of happy clients, and can provide references for anyone who is concerned.

 In terms of similarities to IoT devices, the Clever Logger gateway is like a modern printer.
 You will connect it to your local network.
-Like many modern printers, it will try to connect to a centralised server (to allow cloud based printing or check for updates).
-Clever Logger will attempt to connect to its cloud based server.
+Like many modern printers, it will try to connect to a centralised server (to allow cloud-based printing or check for updates).
+Clever Logger gateways will attempt to connect to our cloud based server.

-The Clever Logger loggers are Bluetooth devices that are very similar to Bluetooth beacons.
+The Clever Logger loggers are Bluetooth® wireless technology-enabled devices.
 They transmit data and the gateway listens for the information.
 They are only transmitting temperature data and have no control capabilities within the network.

 General protection from external hacking